All Cities / FL / Miami

 What Needs a Permit in Miami?

-Miami doesn't go easy on unpermitted work.
-Homestead properties pay double the normal permit fee plus $110.
-Non homestead and commercial jobs get hit with quadruple the fee plus the same $110.
+Miami doesn't forgive unpermitted work.
+Homestead properties pay double the normal fee plus $110.
+Non-homestead and commercial jobs get charged four times the fee plus $110.

 How Long Is a Building Permit Good For in Miami?